-C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+C. All lacing, hand sewing, or machine sewing techniques are acceptable in Unit 6.
+Note: Any techniques of dyeing, color shading, stain/antiquing, and finishing may be used in units 4-9.
+D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).